ejcanalesr/myelin-water-diffusion-models/README.md

 Quantifying the myelin sheath radius of myelinated axons *in vivo* is critical for understanding, diagnosing, and monitoring various neurological disorders.
 Despite advancements in diffusion MRI (dMRI) microstructure techniques, models specifically designed to estimate myelin sheath radii have remained unavailable.

-This proof-of-concept theoretical study introduces two novel dMRI models that characterize the dMRI signal from water diffusion confined to cylindrical surfaces, approximating myelin water diffusion.
+This proof-of-concept study introduces two novel dMRI models that characterize the dMRI signal from water diffusion confined to cylindrical surfaces, approximating myelin water diffusion.
 Key contributions include:

 1. **Derivation of spherical mean signals**, eliminating fiber orientation and dispersion effects.
 2. **Extension of the models to multiple concentric cylinders**, mimicking the layered structure of myelin.